-- bordering the edge of Slovenia.
-Site of dozens of fine villas, it's unmistakably linked to the good life.
-See p.
-447. - Velden (Carinthia): The region's most sophisticated resort, Velden is the heart of the so-called Austrian Riviera.
+- Bad Ischl (Upper Austria): For more than 60 years, Franz Josef selected Bad Ischl as the summer holiday seat of the Hapsburg Empire.
+No other Austrian resort captures the glamour of the long-departed empire quite like this one.
+See chapter 11. - Pörtschach (Carinthia): This is the premier resort in Carinthia, the southeasterly Austrian province bordering the edge of Slovenia, and the site of dozens of fine villas. - Velden (Carinthia): The region's most sophisticated resort, Velden is the heart of the so-called "Austrian Riviera."
 Despite the traffic, it offers a convenient combination of bucolic charm and Viennese style.
 See p.
+444.

-448. - Villach (Carinthia): The secondlargest town in the province, it's the gateway to Austria's lake district, northeastern Italy, and Slovenia.
-The nearby village of Warmbad-Villach offers warm springs that were favored by the ancient Romans.
-See section 4, "Villach," in chapter 12. - Bad Gleichenberg (Styria): Set within one of the most undiscovered regions of Austria, near the Slovenian border, this is the most important summer spa in Styria.
-It stands among rolling hills and vineyards.
-This is an area rich in history, natural beauty, and imperial nostalgia.
-See section 2, "Bad Gleichenberg," in chapter 13. - Bad Aussee (Styria): Lying at the junction of two tributaries of the region's most important river, Bad Aussee is known for its verdant beauty, healthful waters, and bracing climate.
-It's also the center of a network of hiking and cross-country ski trails.
-See section 4, "Bad Aussee," in chapter 13.
+- Villach (Carinthia): The second-largest town in the province, it's the gateway to Austria's lake district, northeastern Italy, and Slovenia.
+The nearby village of Warmbad-Villach offers warm springs, favored by the ancient Romans.
+See section 4, "Villach," in chapter 14. - Bad Gleichenberg (Styria): Set within one of the most undiscovered regions of Austria, near the Slovenian border, this is the most important summer spa in Styria.
+It stands among rolling hills and vineyards, and is an area rich in history, natural beauty, and imperial nostalgia.
+See section 2, "Bad Gleichenberg," in chapter 15. - Bad Aussee (Styria): Lying at the junction of two tributaries of the region's most important river, Bad Aussee is known for its verdant beauty, healthful waters, and bracing climate.
+It's also the center of a network of hiking and crosscountry ski trails.
+See section 4, "Bad Aussee," in chapter 15.